biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 c)  Supplementary information (Assessment criteria for templates) shall
     describe assessment criteria for creating templates

-AGD guidance includes online assistance, prompts or warning provided by the TOE during the enrolment attempt.
+AGD guidance may include online assistance, prompts or warning provided by the TOE during the enrolment attempt.

-#### Assessment Strategy
+#### 5\) Assessment Strategy

 \[Strategy for ASE\_TSS, AGD\_OPE and ADV\_FSP\]